SOMATECH-20/Search-Images/README.md

-# **Notice:** This demo aint for porduction. it's for showcasing to use Apikeys in effective way.
+# **Notice:** This demo aint for porduction. it's for showcasing the use of Apikeys in effective way.

 ### Search-Images